DanBrandt/EUVpy/README.md

 _fitNeuvac.py_ s used for actually performing the NEUVAC fits between F10.7, F10.7A, and FISM2, while _uncNeuvac.py_
 contains code for computing the correlation matrix used to enable running NEUVAC ensembles, as well as generating plots of the squared difference between NEUVAC and FISM2 in different bands.
-* **measurements**: Contains data from SDO/EVE and TIMED/SEE.
-Much of the data here isn't used at all.
 * **NEUVAC**: Contains the code for running NEUVAC.
 * **solarIndices**: Contains F10.7 solar index data, from both OMNIWeb and Penticton.
 * **tools**: Contains code for miscellaneous helper functions.
 In this folder appears the following: